momonala/hyperscope/README.md

     - `conda install -c conda-forge opencv ` (recommended to use Conda)
 - [OpenSeaDragon](https://openseadragon.github.io/#downloadh) for rendering hyper-resolution images
     - necessary files already in repo
-- [Arduino](https://www.arduino.cc/en/Main/Software) for driving the hardware
-    - (TO DO) necessary files already in repo

 ---
 # How it Works: